-There are so many YouTube videos of Jeep owners coming out, claiming to have found the ultimate, inexpensive method to restore the black plastic fenders back to black, and most importantly, keep them black.
+There are so many YouTube videos of Jeep owners coming out, claiming to have found the ultimate, inexpensive method to restore the black plastic fenders to black, and most importantly, keep them black.
 Let’s face it, not only Jeep owners, but most 4WD owners who are passionate about their vehicles are always looking for inexpensive methods to keep their mechanical gems looking and driving beautifully.
-These off-the-shelf products are expensive, especially if it requires you having to repeat the process regularly.
+These off-the-shelf products are expensive, especially if they require you to repeat the process regularly.
 Everybody loves a cheap solution to an expensive problem.

 - Wire brush and liquid soap

 - Blow-dryer or Heat gun and wire brush